zhangmordred/QuantFormer/README.md

 # QuantFormer
 How to utilize transformer in quantitative financial trading?
 Here we provide a new model named QuantFormer (Q and F should be capitalized)  based on the transformer.

-The code will be released at the end of August as expected.
+The official implemention code of the work will be released at the end of August as expected.

 ## Citation

-Our [paper](https://arxiv.org/abs/2404.00424) is available at arXiv.
+Our [paper](https://arxiv.org/abs/2404.00424): *From attention to profit: quantitative trading strategy based on QransFormer* (which had been *From attention to profit: quantitative trading strategy based on transformer*) is available at arXiv.
 ```bibtex
 @unpublished{zhang2024attention,
   title={From attention to profit: quantitative trading strategy based on {Q}uant{F}ormer},